craftingcity/The-Known-World/ORGANIZATION/TEMPLATES/Stub.md

 aliases:
 ---

-*This page is a #stub .
+*This page is a #stub.
 You can help by expanding it!*